swiftlang/swift/docs/archive/Objective-CInteroperability.rst

 dual entry points.

-.. [#] Really, "All Swift objects on OS X and iOS".
+.. [#] Really, "All Swift objects on macOS and iOS".
 Presumably a Swift compiler on another system wouldn't bother to emit the Objective-C isa info.
 .. [#] Dave is working out an object and class layout scheme that will minimize the performance cost of emitting both the Objective-C isa and a Swift vtable.